ehamberg/gtdguide/src/lyagtd.markdown

 you are advised to follow.
 As you start getting comfortable with using GTD you can be a bit more lenient if you believe that it would be better.

-* It is important that you have **hard edges** between your lists, and between your @@next actions@@ lists.
+* It is important that you have **hard edges** between your lists.
 If you often find yourself wondering which context a next action belongs to you might want to reconsider your contexts.
-* Your tools should be **fun to use**---but not *too* fun!
+* Your tools should be **fun to use**---but not *too* fun(!).
 If you have a slow and complicated tool for managing your lists you will subconsciously resist collecting small tasks, and if your tool is too fun to use you will end up over-using it and spend time playing with its amazing features.
 Find something